hotelshoe27/Lenticular-convert-a-paper-image-from-2d-to-3d/README.md

 # Lenticular-convert-a-paper-image-from-2d-to-3d
 **This simple project makes lenticular image**
 - We can feel three-dimensional in 2D lenticular image by Binocular parallax. (skip the detailed theory😅)
-- So this project makes lenticular image for feeling three-dimensional, also make a 'Simple lenticular image' that looks different depending on the direction you see it.
+- So this project makes lenticular image for feeling three-dimensional in 2D image, also make a 'Simple lenticular image' that looks different depending on the direction you see it.
 - **'Simple lenticular image'** can be printed and used immediately, but **'Real lenticular image'** requires the actual lenticular lens.
 - Only tow images can be used for this version, so you have to use only two images👀